-- A. The purpose of the annual evaluation is to provide ongoing, constructive feedback so that Presidents may know how the Chancellor and the Board view their areas of strength as well as areas that may be improved upon.
-It also provides an opportunity for the President and Chancellor to discuss personal and institutional goals for the next evaluation period. - 1) The President will prepare an annual confidential Self-Evaluation Report and submit it to the Chancellor on a date to be set by the Chancellor.
-The Report shall address the areas of review described in Subsection B. The timeframe for the annual Self-Evaluation Report shall be the prior fiscal year. - 2) The Chancellor reviews the President's self-evaluation and prepares a confidential written evaluation assessing the President's performance against the goals set for the prior fiscal year.
-The emphasis of the annual evaluation shall be on an analysis of areas for future focus and improvement. - 3) The Chancellor meets with the President to review the written evaluation and to agree on personal and institutional goals for the following evaluation period. - 4) If the Chancellor recommends a change to the President's contract a summary of the evaluation and the new evaluation goals will be provided to the Board of Regents.
+- The President will prepare an annual confidential Self-Evaluation Report and submit it to the Chancellor, Chair and Vice Chair of the Board on a date to be set by the Chancellor.
+The Report shall address the areas of review described in Subsection 3 (Performance Criteria for Annual and Periodic Evaluation of Presidents).
+The timeframe for the annual Self-Evaluation Report shall be the prior academic year. - 2) The Chancellor will review the President's self-evaluation and will prepare a confidential written evaluation assessing the President's performance against the goals set for the prior academic year.
+The emphasis of the annual evaluation shall be on looking forward and focusing on the strategic position of the institution relative to the institutional strategic plan and the Board's strategic goals under the President's stewardship. - The Chancellor and Chair and Vice Chair of the Board will meet with the President to review the written evaluation and to agree on personal and institutional goals for the following evaluation period. - 4) A written summary of the evaluation and the new evaluation goals will be presented to the Board of Regents for acceptance.
+The written summary will include the status of institutional metrics and corresponding targets established to measure progress towards the achievement of goals outlined in the institutional strategic plan established pursuant to Title 4, Chapter 14, Section 3 (Institutional Strategic Plans).
 (These are public documents.)
-The Board will discuss the findings of the annual review at a meeting in an open personnel session and consider the contract recommendations. - 5) A copy of the confidential written evaluation, signed by both the Chancellor and President, is retained in the President's personnel file, along with a copy of the President's confidential annual self-evaluation report. - B. The following format and evaluation criteria are based on principles developed by the Association of Governing Boards of Universities and Colleges for formative reviews and shall be considered in the annual evaluation of NSHE Presidents.
+If the Chancellor and Chair and Vice Chair recommend a change to the President's contract, the Board will discuss the findings of the annual review at a meeting in an open personnel session and consider the contract recommendations. - 5) A copy of the confidential written evaluation, signed by the Chancellor, Chair and Vice Chair of the Board and President, will be retained in the President's personnel file, along with a copy of the President's confidential annual self-evaluation report.